 |Professor of Messianic Ministries

-Dr. Mitch Glaser was born into a nominally Orthodox Jewish home in New York City at a time when views on life, death and religion were beginning to undergo major changes in American Society.
+Dr. Mitch Glaser was born into a nominally Orthodox Jewish home in New York City at a time when views on life, death, and religion were beginning to undergo major changes in American society.
 His religious roots, fragile at best, were soon lost after his Bar Mitzvah to the excitement and energy of the 1960s.
-After dropping out of college in 1970, Dr. Glaser moved to California and was introduced to various Eastern religions which while intriguing him did not answer the questions of his soul.
+After dropping out of college in 1970, he moved to California and was introduced to various Eastern religions which, while intriguing him, did not answer the questions of his soul.
 After two of his closest friends received Jesus as Messiah, Dr. Glaser was introduced to the message that Jesus was the Jewish Messiah.
-Following a thorough investigation of the Old and New Testament along with studying the Messianic prophecies, Dr. Glaser himself received Jesus as his Messiah in November of 1970.
+Following a thorough investigation of the Old and New Testaments along with studying the Messianic prophecies, Dr. Glaser received Jesus as his Messiah in November of 1970.

-Almost immediately after becoming a believer, Dr. Glaser became involved with what was then the West Coast branch of Chosen People Ministries (formerly known as the American Board of Mission to the Jews).
-This was the beginning of a thirty-five year ministry that has included working with such Messianic missions as Jews for Jesus and Ariel Ministries.
+Very soon after becoming a believer, Dr. Glaser became involved with what was then the West Coast branch of Chosen People Ministries (formerly known as the American Board of Mission to the Jews).
+This was the beginning of a decades-long ministry that has included working with such Messianic missions as Jews for Jesus and Ariel Ministries.
 Since 1997, Dr. Glaser has served as president of Chosen People Ministries – one of the oldest and largest Messianic missions in the United States.
-Chosen People Ministries was established in 1894 by Hungarian immigrant, Rabbi Leopold Cohn, and today is worldwide with missionaries in nine countries around the world including the United States, Germany and Israel.
+It was established in 1894 by Hungarian immigrant Rabbi Leopold Cohn, and today is worldwide with missionaries in eighteen countries around the world including the United States, Germany and Israel.